 This itinerary is perfect for all travelers (including travelers with babies or young children).
 For those traveling with little Winetravelers, all the hotels mentioned are family-friendly and at least fairly recently had cribs or Pack n Plays.
 Always confirm and reserve at the time of booking.

-NOTE: Not all of these countries in this itinerary are presently open for US tourists, and those that are have restrictions in place.
-Before traveling, visit the Embassies of Italy, Slovenia, Croatia, Bosnia and Herzegovina, and Montenegro websites for the most current visa and tourist information.
-With Covid-19 restrictions and regulations constantly changing, stay current and confirm all openings.
+NOTE: Before traveling, visit the Embassies of Italy, Slovenia, Croatia, Bosnia and Herzegovina, and Montenegro websites for the most current visa and tourist information.

 San Marino, San Marino